 The most important thing to remember is – you will be alright.
 Your worst enemy is your mind right now, and nothing is as bad as those anxious thoughts.
 No, you can’t die from taking edibles, no matter what your THC-soaked brain is telling you.
 It may sound perverse, but try to use this as a source of comfort while riding out your high – leafie is here to remind you that you’ll survive to tell the tale.

-If possible, try and find some company.
+If you’re alone, find some company.
 It’s easy to scare yourself silly when you’re alone and feeling out of control, but the comforting presence of a trusted friend, partner, or even a pet may just stop you from going into a full-blown spiral.
-Make sure it’s not someone cruel enough to poke fun at you in a vulnerable state, because that’s not going to help with the paranoia.
+If you’re with friends, don’t be afraid to speak up.
 Having moral support provides you with a distraction and gives you someone to talk to.
 It’s preferable to be with a sober person, or at least someone who isn’t feeling as high and irrational as you!

 Put on a comfort show!
 Whether it’s a calming David Attenborough documentary, an offbeat sitcom like It’s Always Sunny in Philadelphia, or even re-watching Glee for the third time, anything familiar that doesn’t require too much brainpower.
 There is even scientific research stating that re-watching nostalgic and comforting shows allow us to feel like there is safety and order around us – perfect for someone who’s feeling out of control.

-Don’t be alarmed if you wake up still stoned.
+By following some or all of these steps, you’ll be back down to earth in no time.
+Try not to beat yourself up about overdoing it, getting too high on edibles is harmless to your body, and something we’ve all done.
+When you’re ready, get some rest and don’t be alarmed if you wake up still feeling a little baked.
 It doesn’t mean you’ll be high forever, but it can take a day or two to shake off the residual effects, especially if you’ve exceeded your tolerance by a significant amount.